 During the first 8 weeks of his life, Liam had two week long visits to Children’s Hospital CICU.
 At 2 days old Liam underwent a balloon valvuloplasty procedure to open up his pulmonary valve, and then several weeks later, Liam returned for open heart surgery to remove obstructive muscle tissue in his right ventricle that was causing his heart to work too hard.

-Thankfully both procedures were successful, and we are happy to report that Liam is a happy, funny, and wonder-filled 5-year-old boy who navigates his world without limitation.
-We feel so blessed to have him as our son…and that we get to see him grow and thrive in the days and years to come.
+Thankfully both procedures were successful, and we are grateful that Liam is a happy, funny, wonder-filled 6-year-old boy (and amazing big brother) who navigates his world without limitation.
+We feel so blessed to have him as our son…and that we get to see him grow and thrive in the years to come.

 We also feel blessed to have access to the amazingly competent and caring team at The Heart Institute at Children’s Hospital…an organization that will forever be a part of Liam’s life, and one that we plan to support in their mission of helping babies and children like Liam, and their parents, find their way to healthier, happier lives.